-From an angling perspective Lake Coleridge is probably best known as a popular destination for High Country Opening Weekend.
-The date circled on the calendar being the first Saturday in November.
+From an angling perspective, Lake Coleridge is probably best known as a popular destination for High Country Opening Weekend.
+The date circled on the calendar is the first Saturday in November.
 Heading up to Lake Coleridge for Opening Weekend is something of a tradition for many Canterbury anglers.
-I have traveled up to the lake most most Opening Weekends for about thirty years.
+I have travelled up to the lake most Opening Weekends for about thirty years.
 Some guys haven’t missed a Coleridge Opening in over twice that long.

 Fishing starts at 5.00 in the morning so it is essential to arrive at the lake in good time the day before to set up camp and get a good night’s sleep.
 I must admit that for me I have often arrived late and regretted the lack of sleep the following day.
 Speaking to many of the old hands I am told that forty or so years ago almost everyone camped at the lake for the weekend.
 Others stayed even longer.
 Nowadays the majority of the 700 or so anglers who fish Opening Day at Lake Coleridge are instead day trippers.
 Preferring instead to rise early, do their fishing, and return home in the afternoon.

 Lake Coleridge is by far the largest of a series of Canterbury high country fishing lakes often referred to by anglers as the Coleridge Group.
 Lake Coleridge is approximately The others are Henrietta, Selfe, Evelyn, Georgina, Lyndon, Lilian, Ida, Little Lake Ida, and Catherine (Monck).